turbo-src/chrome-extension/cypress/readme.md

 This will open the Cypress application.

+## NB You will need to run steps 3, 4, and 5 to see changes you've made to your code between running tests.
+You can not just rerun the test after making a change, but will need to rebundle, restart server, and to stop and start Cypress each time

 ## Conclusion

 You have successfully set up Cypress testing for your project.
 Your environment is now ready for executing test cases.